-Creating and sustaining a true customer service culture isn’t possible without having customer policies that help customers have the best possible experience.
-Every year a popular home shopping network extends its normal 30-day return policy during the holidays so that customers can buy gifts with confidence.
+Creating and sustaining a real customer service culture isn’t possible without having customer policies that help customers have the best possible experience.
+Every year a popular home shopping network extends its standard 30-day return policy during the holidays so that the clients can buy gifts with confidence.
 At this company, all purchases from November 1st through December 23rd can be returned for any reason until January 31.
 Customers can buy gifts for friends and family confidently knowing that those gifts can be returned well after the holiday season.

 Take a look at your policies and ensure they support the best possible experience for your customers.

-3. If employees aren’t completely customer focused, replace them.
+3. If employees aren’t entirely customer focused, replace them.

 The world’s largest online shoe retailer, legendary for customer service excellence, pays employees to quit.
-All new employees go through an intensive 5-week customer service training.
+All new hires go through an intensive 5-week customer service training.
 After two weeks in the immersive customer service and culture training, employees are given “The offer.”
 “If you quit today, we will pay you for the amount of time you’ve worked, plus we will offer you a $2,000 bonus.”

 The company has found that the people willing to take the offer don’t have the sense of commitment to excellence they are looking for.
 The company only wants people that fit in with their customer-centric culture.

 A customer culture will only happen when all employees have bought into the culture and support it fiercely.
-Strategically move or remove the wrong people so you can truly focus on delivering the best possible customer experience.
+Strategically move or remove the wrong people so you can actually focus on delivering the best possible customer experience.